ubm-driverless/ubm-docs/docs/guides/run_real_world_car/5_RUN.md

     Use `2D pose estimate` in rviz to place the car in the correct location.

-4. **Launch control node and race!** to start the control node open a new ssh instance and run:
+4. **Launch control node and race!**

+    To start the control stack open a new ssh instance and run:

     ```bash
     launch control.py